phillipnunes/pokemon-react/README.md

 There is a server.js file at the root of the project to run an express server in the hosting.

 Configurations from Parcel, Babel, Jest and eslint are stored in package.json.
-All in the same file makes it simple.

 ## :rocket: Deploying on Heroku
 This app is built and hosted on [Heroku](https://www.heroku.com/) and the bundler/build process uses [Parcel](https://parceljs.org/).

 To configure and deploy on heroku, see the [official documentation](https://devcenter.heroku.com/).